Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Individual Classifiers

+\ngsf{} and \dash{} classify SNe Ia very similarly when redshift priors are provided.
+The difference in completeness for SN Ia (79.8.3\% v 76.0\%) is slightly in favour of \ngsf{}, the purity of the resulting SN Ia samples are almost identical, within 2 percentage points of each other.
+When removing redshift priors we see a loss of performance across Ia classification for both classifiers.
+The SN Ia classification completeness difference is similarly sized as in the case where redshifts are known, with \ngsf{} reporting 5\% higher completeness.
+However, while \dash{} reports only very slightly reduced (by less than a single percentage point) SN Ia purity, \ngsf{}'s corresponding rate drops by around 5 percentage points when redshift information is not provided.

-Despite the very strong results for non-SN Ia transients in the binary schema, \ngsf{} produces quite poor results when we subdivide into the 5 class schema.
-The Ibc and II classification efficiencies are around 50\% with redshift priors and both see a drop in performance when these are removed.
-The non-SN transient efficiency is very poor, hovering around just 10\% with and without redshift priors.
-The only particularly strong result is the correct classification of 77.7\% of SLSNe when redshift priors are provided.
-This is much better than \snid{}, which classifies less than 10\% of input SLSNe correctly, and \dash{} which, as mentioned previously, cannot classify them. \ngsf{}'s SLSN classification efficiency without redshift priors is far lower than that for CC SNe at just over 20\%.
+In the 5-class scheme the finer non-SN Ia output classes leads to mixed classification results for \ngsf{}.
+The Ibc completeness is fair at just over 50\% with redshift priors.
+The non-SN transient completeness is very poor, well under 10\% with and without redshift priors (see Appendix \ref{example spec}), although \ngsf{} is the only classifier that gets any of these input spectra correct. \ngsf{} produces particularly impressive completeness in SN II and SLSN classifications when redshift priors are provided, but also reports drops in completeness of around 50 percentage points when redshift priors are not provided.
+This is still much better than \snid{}, which classifies no input SLSNe correctly, and \dash{} which, as mentioned previously, cannot classify them.

-As expected from the poor non-SN Ia efficiencies reported in the binary schema, \snid{} produces poor classification efficiencies of all non-SN Ia transient subclasses in the 5-class schema.
-A large number of non-SN transients are classified as `Gal' or a galaxy template by \snid{}.
-While this is indeed a non-SN classification, it is not a transient classification and as such leads to an `other' classification (hence this classification does not appear in Table \ref{binary classes}).
+With redshift information, \ngsf{} is the strongest classifier in terms of classification completeness.
+Only \dash{} exceeds it in SNe Ibc completeness.
+Without redshifts, the balance between \ngsf{} and \dash{} is far closer due to \ngsf{}'s far larger loss of performance.

+Indeed, when considering only the \(F_{0.5}\)-scores, \ngsf{} is now clearly the best performing classifier when redshifts are known.
+This is by a large margin, at least 0.1 larger than that of \dash{} or \snid{}.
+With unknown redshifts all three classifiers have \(F_{0.5}\) scores between 0.58 and 0.64.
+Here \dash{}'s score is heavily influenced by its superior SNe Ia purity, which is heavily weighted in our weighted $F_{0.5}$--score.

+As would be expected, if a slightly incorrect photometric redshift (see Section \ref{redshifts}) with a small range of redshift values about it to consider is provided, performance improves compared to receiving no redshift at all.
+The $F_{0.5}$--score for \ngsf{} with photo-\(z\)s fall between that produced by known (spectroscopic) and unknown redshifts.